paulinedussart/coworkspace/README.md

 ```bash
 yarn install
 ```

-Si les packages ne sont pas à jours
+If packages are not updates
 ```bash
 yarn install --check-files
 ```

-Pour les mettre à jour
+To update them
 ```bash
 brew upgrade yarn
 ```

 ## Débuter le projet

-1. Récuperer le master à jour
+To get the new master with updates
 ```ruby
 git pull origin master
 ```

-2. Créer une branch
+Create a branch
 ```bash
 git checkout -b name-of-the-branch
 ```

-3.Changer de branch
+Change of branch
 ```bash
 git checkout name-of-the-branch
 ```

-## Server in development
+## Server Puma in development

-2. To delete the DB
+To delete the DB
 ```bash
 rails db:drop
 ```

-3. To re create the DB
+To re create the DB
 ```bash
 rails db:create
 ```

-4. To plya the migration
+To play the migration
 ```bash
 rails db:migrate
 ```

-5. To play the seeds
+To play the seeds
 ```bash
 rails db:seed
 ```